 By Karen D. Kurtz

-WASHINGTON — The Principal Military Deputy to the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)), Lt.
-Gen. Michael E. Williamson, announced a new writing competition today to encourage critical writing focused on Army acquisition issues.
+WASHINGTON (June 26, 2017) – The Principal Military Deputy to the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)), Maj.
+Gen. Paul A. Ostrowski, announced the fourth annual Maj.
+Gen. Harold J. “Harry” Greene Awards for Acquisition Writing competition today to encourage critical writing focused on Army acquisition.

 “The annual writing competition is designed to showcase the tremendous talent and creativity within the acquisition community and those associated with it,” said Ostrowski.
 “Each year, we invite participants to candidly share their ideas, expertise, and experiences by writing about them,” he continued.
 “In doing so, we honor a leader who was passionate about our responsibility to provide Soldiers with the best equipment in the world.”